superedriver/algo_ruby/README.md

-# Useful Algo and Data Structures tricks.
+# Useful Algo and Data Structures tricks on Ruby.